-These two scenes are particularly fine examples of the decorative style practiced in Antwerp by a group of largely anonymous artists now dubbed Antwerp Mannerists.
-The paintings orignally formed the interior of the wings of a folding triptych with the Adoration of the Magi as its center.
+This scene and that of King Solomon Receiving the Queen of Sheba are particularly fine examples of the decorative style practiced in Antwerp by a group of largely anonymous artists now dubbed Antwerp Mannerists.
+The paintings originally formed the interior of the wings of a folding triptych with the Adoration of the Magi as its center.
 Both show gifts being presented to a ruler on his throne and would have been understood as Old Testament prefigurations of the submission of the nations to Christ as king, the theme of the lost Adoration panel.
-They also provided an excuse for the artist to depict exotic costumes, architecture, and luxury goods - the hallmarks of the Antwerp Mannerist style.
+They also provided an excuse for the artist to depict exotic costumes, architecture, and luxury goods— the hallmarks of the Antwerp Mannerist style.

 - Antwerp Mannerist

 - King David Receiving the Cistern Water of Bethlehem